LuckyExpress/RaspberryPi/README.md

 # RaspberryPi
-For the New iGuard development (150610)
+For Mono, SignalR & MVC development (150610)
 - for Visual 2012 (not 2013)